wirbel-at-vdr-portal/bitmap-clock/README.md

 It turned out, that the A(..)t ST7779 lib is tooo slooww (..zzZZZzz..) to render a bitmap in less than a quarter of a second.
 Not possible to display seconds that way, but meanwhile solved.

-Putting eight SPI displays on a bus needs testing in an<y case, the controllers output may struggle to drive them.
+Putting eight SPI displays on a bus needs testing in any case, the controllers output may struggle to drive them.
 Or, i need to slow down SPI, which will hurt again.